cylc/cylc-doc/src/user-guide/writing-suites/runtime.rst

 The environment is explicitly exported (by the task job script) prior to executing the task ``script`` (see :ref:`TaskJobSubmission`).

-Suite and task identity are exported first, so that user-defined variables can refer to them.
+Workflow and task identity are exported first, so that user-defined variables can refer to them.
 Order of definition is preserved throughout so that variable assignment expressions can safely refer to previously defined variables.